-Notes: This table shows the results of the same specifications as Table 3 except that we assume that Mehr project was constructed in the farthest postal region from the real place of the city and in the same time.
-It shows coefficient estimates from regressions of natural logarithm of area, postal region and time fixed effect in all columns.
-Columns (1) to (3) include Mehr which is a dummy variable that turns on for transactions in Mehr postal regions after the first Mehr unit is delivered.
-In addition to Mehr dummy, columns (4) to (6) include Near which is a dummy variable that turns on for transactions in postal regions neighboring Mehr postal regions after the first Mehr unit is delivered.
+Notes: This table shows the results of the same specifications as Table 3, except that we assume that the Mehr project was constructed in the farthest postal region from the real place of the city and in the same time.
+It shows coefficient estimates from regressions of natural logarithm of area, postal region, and time fixed effect in all columns.
+Columns (1) to (3) include "Mehr," which is a dummy variable that turns on for transactions in Mehr postal regions after the first Mehr unit is delivered.
+In addition to the Mehr dummy, columns (4) to (6) include "near," which is a dummy variable that turns on for transactions after the first Mehr unit is delivered.
+In addition to the Mehr dummy, columns (4) to (6) include "near," which is a dummy variable that turns on for transactions in postal regions neighboring Mehr postal regions after the first Mehr unit is delivered.
 Columns (2) and (5) include city by year fixed effects.
 Columns (3) and (6) include city by time fixed effects.
-Standard errors are corrected for clustering at the postal regions and reported in parentheses. \, \\, \\\ represent significance of estimated coefficients respectively at 10%, 5%, and 1% level.
+Standard errors are corrected for clustering at the postal regions and reported in parentheses. , , represent significance of estimated coefficients respectively at the ten, five, and one percent levels.

-6.3 Heterogeneity of Mehr effect
+6.3.
+Heterogeneity of Mehr effect

-So far we have established a robust result that after Mehr units are delivered to applicants in a postal region, we observe around 10 percent fall in the price of nearby properties.
+So far, we have established a robust result that after Mehr units are delivered to applicants in a postal region, we observe a fall in the price of nearby properties of around 11 percent.
 Two categories of mechanisms could be responsible for this negative impact: supply and disamenity.
-Mehr projects delivered a large number of housing units and would therefore increase housing supply which reduces prices.
+Mehr projects delivered a large number of housing units and would therefore increase housing supply, which reduces prices.
 Figure 9 shows Mehr units as a percentage of existing housing stock in the cities in our sample.
-It is clear that Mehr has shifted housing supply quite radically in some cities.
-The second mechanism is the disamenity effect resulting from overcrowding and concentration of low income households in the Mehr postal regions which would also reduce prices.
-To draw policy conclusions we need to disentangle the two effects.
-Activating the supply channel was the main intention of the government to control prices while the disamenity effect is simply an undesirable unintended channel.
+It is clear that Mehr has shifted the housing supply quite radically in some cities.
+The second mechanism is the disamenity effect resulting from the overcrowding and concentration of low-income households in the Mehr postal regions, which would also reduce prices.
+To draw policy conclusions, we need to disentangle the two effects.
+Activating the supply channel was the main intention of the government to control prices while the disamenity effect is simply an undesirable and unintended channel.
 Disentangling the two effects is a daunting task as more Mehr units might increase the disamenity effect as well.
-In order to establish that at least some of the estimated negative effect is due to the disamenity channel we look at three types of heterogeneity.
+In order to establish that at least some of the estimated negative effect is due to the disamenity channel, we look at four types of heterogeneity.

-First, we note that more than 80 percent of Mehr housing units have a built area between 75m and 110m (see Figure 8 in the appendix).
+First, we note that more than 80 percent of Mehr housing units have a built area between 75 and 110 square meters (see Figure 8 in the appendix).
 Therefore, assuming some degree of market segmentation, we expect a stronger supply effect for houses falling in the same area category as Mehr units.
 We also expect a more negative impact on smaller units as a sign of upward demand shifting to cheaper but larger Mehr units.
 However, there is no reason to believe that the amenity effect is different across area categories.
-Figure 3, shows the Mehr coefficient estimates for each area category taking the Mehr category (75-110m) as the reference.
-We see no significant difference between Mehr effects in different area categories.
-This pattern is more consistent with the disamenity channel.
+Figure 3 shows the Mehr coefficient estimates for each area category taking the Mehr category (75-110 square meters) as the reference.
+We see no significant difference between Mehr effects in different area categories.^{10,11} This pattern is more consistent with the disamenity channel.